rwaldron/idiomatic.js/readme.md

 ### Test Facility

 Projects _must_ include some form of unit, reference, implementation or functional testing.
 Use case demos DO NOT QUALIFY as "tests".
-The following is a list of test frameworks, none of which are endorsed more then the other.
+The following is a list of test frameworks, none of which are endorsed more than the other.

  * [QUnit](http://github.com/jquery/qunit)
  * [Jasmine](https://github.com/pivotal/jasmine)